Falmouth-Games-Academy/comp110-coding-task-2/README.md

 ## Location
 This project is being developed in the Group Desktop Game [Level Generation Branch](https://github.com/NecroReindeer/comp150-desktop-game/tree/level-generation).

-Classses and methods that are specifically a part of the level generation process are as follows:
+Classses and methods that were developed **specifically** for the level generation process are as follows:

 ###Relevent classes and methods
 ####Level
 * generateMaze()
 * createCharacter()